Leo-rojo/Analysis-of-Waterloo-IV-QoE-dataset/Figure 7 and Figure 8_video ratings and QoE models analysis/README.md

  * aggregate_result_3.py: it aggregates the results of each person inside the same file and then copy the results for the mos performances and calculate the differences between the individual performances and the mos ones.

- * plot_cdf_4.py: file used to plot the Figure 2 and Figure 3 of the paper
+ * plot_cdf_4.py: file used to plot the Figure 7 and Figure 8

 ### Replicate the plots